|Ordered||5 Jun 1941|

 29 Apr 1945

-During an attack on convoy RA-66 U-427 unsuccessfully attacked two of the escorts, Canadian destroyers HMCS Haida and Iroquois.
+During an attack on convoy RA 66 U-427 attempted to torpedo two of the escorts, Canadian destroyers HMCS Haida and Iroquois.
 The escorts then dropped a total of 260 depth charges [per U-427 war diary] on U-427's supposed position over several hours.
 Through good luck and no doubt equal skill the U-boat escaped.
-This is believed to be the second last attack on an Arctic convoy.
+This is believed to have been the penultimate attack on an Arctic convoy.
 Some sources give the tally of depth charges as 678, which we have been unable to verify.

 4 May 1945